Supporting Students with Medical Needs

 - An accurate record of each occasion an individual student is given or supervised taking medication is kept.
 Details of the supervising staff member, student, dose, date and time are recorded.

 - Sharps boxes are used for the disposal of needles.
 Sharps boxes are collected and replaced regularly by an external provider.

 Individual Healthcare Plans

-- The individual Healthcare Plan records important details about individual student’s medical needs at School, their triggers, signs, symptoms, medication and other treatment.
+- The Individual Healthcare Plan records important details about individual student’s medical needs at School, their triggers, signs, symptoms, medication and other treatment.

 - At the start of the School year